-Crabbing can be an enjoyable way to introduce young children to the marine ecology when done responsibly, so here are some guidelines on good crabbing.
+Crabbing can be an enjoyable way to introduce young children to the marine ecology when done responsibly.
+Leave crabs as happy as you found them.
+Here are some guidelines on good crabbing.

 REMEMBER: People swim in Clevedon Marine Lake every day, so please consider carefully what bait you use.
 Ask yourself if you’d feel happy swimming near it?
 Raw chicken contains harmful bacteria such as salmonella and E. Coli so shouldn’t ever be used.

 DON’T use a line with a hook on.
 Either tie a small amount of bait on or use an old pair of tights/bit of net to hold it in.

 DON’T put too many crabs in one bucket.
 Stick to 5 per bucket.

 DON’T keep them all day long – return them to sea after an hour.